Brindle Hill's Guide To Feeding Your Boston Terrier

 Newman's Own Organics My dogs wouldn't eat this despite the good looking ingredients - the ingredient list does not tell the whole story....

-HEALTH FOODS NOT RECOMMENDED: The labels read well, but the food is not good in my personal experience - don't use these: Nature's Recipe or Wellness.
+HEALTH FOODS NOT RECOMMENDED: The labels read well, but the food is not good in my personal experience and the companies have troublesome histories: Nature's Recipe or Wellness.

 • Back to the Brindle Hill Main Welcome Page.